 It may sound like an easy game, but like any game, it takes some skills and strategy, and other rules also must be considered.

 Kubb is a game of skill and strategy.
-After all, remember that your opponent is also trying to knock down your Kubbs so that they can then knock down the King and win.
+After all, remember that your opponent is also trying to knock down your Kubbs so they can then knock down the King and win.

 There are many different ways that people may play Kubb in their backyard, but the official rules for Kubb are as follows: